-- C. The employer must agree to the provisions of these standards of apprenticeship. - D. Employer applications for apprentices must be reviewed by the committee.
-The committee recommends approval or disapproval of each employer's request for an apprentice. - (1) The committee recommends approval or disapproval of each employer's request for an apprentice.
-This recommendation must be made within 40 days. - (2) If approval is recommended, the BAS may proceed with the preparation of the contracts. - (3) If, however, the committee recommends denial, the employer must be notified in writing of the committee's reasons and a copy of the notice must be provided to the BAS. - (4) The committee must also inform the employer how to appeal if the employer disagrees with the recommendation. - (5) All appeals must be investigated by the BAS and will be reviewed with the committee before the BAS makes its final disposition of the application. - E. The employer must provide evidence of and must maintain Unemployment Insurance and Worker's Compensation coverage throughout the term of an Apprentice Contract.
+- H. All employer applications for apprentices must be reviewed by the committee. - 1) The committee recommends approval or disapproval of each employer's request for an apprentice.
+This recommendation must be made within 40 days. - 2) If approval is recommended, the BAS may proceed with the preparation of the contracts. - 3) If, however, the committee recommends denial, the employer must be notified in writing of the committee's reasons and a copy of the notice must be provided to the BAS. - 4) The committee must also inform the employer how to appeal if the employer disagrees with the recommendation. - 5) All appeals must be investigated by the BAS and will be reviewed with the committee before the BAS makes its final disposition of the application.